Kingsley6145/pitch-trivia-server/README.md

 ## Security Notes

-- Admin access is controlled by email whitelist
+- Admin access is controlled by email whitelist (configured in `client/src/utils/adminAuth.js`)
-- All API routes require Firebase authentication token
+- All operations require Firebase authentication
-- Firebase Admin SDK is used for server-side operations
+- Firebase Client SDK is used for all database operations
-- Client-side authentication uses Firebase Auth
+- Admin checks are performed client-side before any operations
+- **Important**: The Gemini API key is exposed in the client bundle.
+For production, consider using Firebase Cloud Functions or another backend service to protect the API key.

 ## Troubleshooting